How To Do Better In Loud, Crazy Group Conversations

-Just to emphasize the point above.
-Don't go into these types of conversations expecting them to be a certain way and you won't be disappointed.
-Sometimes the conversation will be a discussion of a certain issue, but because everyone is chomping at the bit to talk, they're only going to be so orderly.
-People will raise their voices.
+Just to emphasize the point above, don't go into these types of conversations expecting them to be a certain way and you won't be disappointed.
+Sometimes the conversation will be a discussion of a certain issue, but because everyone is chomping at the bit to talk, they're not going to be very orderly.
+People will raise their voices in the spirit of 'louder = right'.
 People will talk over each other.
 People will cut you off to make a counterpoint, etc. At other times these conversations are going to be more random jokes and stories than anything.
 The more people in the mix, the more scattered they're going to be.

 Try your best to tolerate the inherent annoyances of the situation

 These conversations are usually loud.
 They can create a maddening din as everyone talks at once.
-It can be confusing and frustrating to try and follow every sub-discussion.
+If the group is big enough there may be several sub-discussions, and it can be confusing and overwhelming to try and follow them all.
 One or more people may be derailing every tangent with idiotic jokes.
-Faced with these things it's easy became annoyed and exasperated, or just gave up and shut down.
-"God these people are irritating..."
-That's less effort than, say, trying to make out what two people were saying as five other people were squawking at the same time.
+Faced with these factors it's easy became annoyed and exasperated, or just gave up and shut down.

-Even the thought of a sound of people all talking at once can make some of us wince in pain.
-This isn't some scientific statement, but I'd guess some people are more sensitive to the discomfort and irritations of this situation.
+Even the thought of the sound of several people talking at once can make some of us wince.
+This isn't some scientific statement, but I'd guess some people are more inherently sensitive to the discomfort and irritations of this situation.
 Still, the first step to doing better in these conversations is to try to tolerate all the noise and stimulation so you can make something out of it.
 No matter how frustrating and hard it seems to keep focused, try your best to pay attention and follow the madness.
-Going back to the first and second points, don't feel resentful because everyone isn't being more toned down.
+Going back to the first and second points, don't feel resentful because everyone isn't more toned down.
 That's just the way these things are.

 Realize if you want to get your speech time in, you pretty much have to grab it for yourself